PaleovirologyLab/hi-fever/README.md

 - Protein-to-DNA based search
 - Designed to function with 1000's of input assemblies
 - Scales from laptop to cluster or cloud
-- Conda or Docker compatible
+- Conda & Docker compatible

 Outputs include: